-Page Paragraph or Policy Number Proposed Modification Reason development the allocation would only happen once the Local Plan had been examined by the Government's Planning Inspectorate. still had a number of stages to complete.
-14 4.3 Amend as follows: The St Edmundsbury Core Strategy Draft Local Plan defines a Housing Settlement Boundary around the main built-up areas of the village as illustrated on adopted Wickhambrook Inset Map from the Local Plan in Map 43.
-It amends the previously adopted Settlement Boundary to include the site allocated for development west of Bunters Road. separate areas as illustrated on Map 3.
-The Draft Local Plan also confirms the stance of a presumption in favour of new residential development within the Housing Settlement Boundary.
-To bring the Plan up-to-date and to avoid confusion between Core Strategy and Draft Local Plan 14 4.4 The Preferred Options West Suffolk Local Plan (2022) confirms that the designation of "Housing Settlement Boundaries" will be continued in the Local Plan, identifying where the main residential land uses are to be concentrated and excluding non-residential uses such as existing employment.
+Paragraph or Policy Page Number Proposed Modification Reason development the allocation would only happen once the Local Plan had been examined by the Government's Planning Inspectorate, still had a number of stages to complete.
+14 4.3 Amend as follows: To bring the Plan up-to-date and to The St Edmundsbury Core Strategy Draft Local Plan defines a Housing Settlement Boundary around the main built-up area s of the village as illustrated on adopted avoid confusion between Core wickfiamibleok firset Map from the Locat Plan in Map 43.
+It affice the previously adopted Settlement Boundary to include the site allocated for development west of Bunters Road. separate areas as illustrated on Map 3.
+The Draft Local Plan also confirms Strategy and Drait Local Plan the stance of a presumption in favour of new residential development within the Housing Settlement Boundary.
+14 4.4 Delete paragraph To brin g the Plan up-to-date The Preferred Options West Suffolk Local Plan (2022) confirms that the designation of "Housing Settlement Boundaries" will be continued in the Local Plan, identifying where uses such as existing employment.
 It also notes that a full review of the housing settlement boundaries will be undertaken ahead of the publication of the submission draft Local Plan, which is planned for January 2024.
 However, it is expected that the current adopted policy stance of a presumption in favour of new residential development within the Housing Settlement Boundaries will be carried forward.
 The Draft Local Plan continues the policy approach of designating Housing Settlement Boundaries.
-Draft Local Plan Policy LP17 Housing settlement boundaries states that "Proposals for new residential development, residential conversion schemes, residential redevelopment and replacement of an existing dwelling with a new dwelling will be permitted within housing settlement boundaries where supported by other policies in the development plan."
-To brin g the Plan up-to-date 15 4.5 Amend as follows: To bring the Plan up-to-date and to point to the Local
+Draft Local Plan Policy LP17 Housing settlement boundaries states that Proposals for new residential development, residential conversion schemes, residential redevelopment and replacement of an existing dwelling with a new dwelling will be permitted within housing settlement boundaries where supported by other policies in the development plan."
+15 4.5 Amend as follows: To bring the Plan up-to-date and to point to the Local 170